PeeHaa/Drawbridge/README.md

 idea to avoid referencing these trap-classes anywhere except when required by this library's own functionality.

-A trap-class implements the same interface of the emulated type.
-All interactions (get, set, call) performed on a trap-object are delegated to an handler (`TrapHandler`).
+A trap-class implements the same interface as the emulated type.
+All interactions (get, set, call) performed on a trap-object are delegated to a handler (`TrapHandler`).

 Trap-classes cannot be instantiated using `new`.
 This is by design, because for this library's original purpose it was necessary to have the trap's `__construct` matching the